Ketansuhaas/JournaLLM/README.md

-## Welcome to JournaLLM - Your Personal Journaling Companion Powered by AI
+## Welcome to JournaLLM - Your Personal Journaling Companion

 In the fast-paced world we live in, every day is a new story, filled with lessons, emotions, and experiences waiting to be discovered and remembered.
 JournaLLM is here to ensure that no part of your story goes untold or forgotten.
 Leveraging the power of advanced language learning models (LLMs), JournaLLM transforms the way you capture and reflect on your daily life, offering a seamless, interactive, and deeply personal journaling experience.